esnet/netgraf/README.md

  	sudo systemctl status grafana

-To view all the active target nodes and metrics:
+To view all the active target nodes and metrics, type the following below.
+Please note that our controller IP address is 159.65.60.19.
+Please refer to our environment setup and IP address assignment [here](https://github.com/esnet/netgraf/blob/main/hosts):

      http://159.65.60.19:9090/targets

      http://159.65.60.19:9090/graph

-To view the all-in-one NetGraf Dashboard:
+To view the all-in-one NetGraf Dashboard on the controller node:

      http://159.65.60.19:3000